classroomtechtools/managebac_openapply_to_gsheets/README.md

 #   ManageBac / OpenApply to Gsheets

-Interacts with the ManageBac and OpenApply APIs, downloading students and linked parents into a google spreadsheet.
+Interacts with the ManageBac and OpenApply APIs, downloading data into a google spreadsheet.
+Keep a copy of your information for simple integration needs.

 Changelog:

+- March 22nd, 2021: Added `classes` endpoint
+  - Teachers with `show_on_reports` field `true` are available in `teachers_reporting`
+  - The field `teachers_reporting[0].email` column is prioritized to show justified left in the spreadsheet

 - March 21st, 2021: Properites are added and augmented to `behavior/notes`.
   - `incident_date` as native date